Battle of the Persian Border: Aftermath

-After the first day's battle the Persians had either inflicted massive casualties on Astyages' personal guard that was made up of cavalry, or the rest of his army that was also cavalry.
-Nevertheless, the Persians still claimed victory the first day.
-The second day of the battle Cyrus, assuming the battle had ended, secretly retired south with the rest of the armed forces, while only Cambyses and a few old men remained in the city.
+After the first day's battle, the Persians had inflicted massive casualties on Astyages' personal guard, that was made up of cavalry, and the rest of his army, that was also cavalry.
+Nevertheless, the Persians still claimed victory on the first day.
+The second day of the battle, Cyrus, assuming the battle had ended, secretly retired south with the rest of the armed forces, while only Cambyses and a few old men remained in the city.
 When Cyrus was forced to fight again, Astyages' ingenious move of cavalry occurred, which was aimed at capturing the poorly guarded city.
-As he was assuming the battle had not ended, he easily captured the city, while only Cambyses is reported to have been wounded and later died.
-It is debated among today's historians if the second day is to be counted as part of the original battle, or that it should be counted as a separate battle.
+As he assumed the battle had not ended, he easily captured the city, while only Cambyses was reportedly wounded and later died.
+It is debated among today's historians whether the second day should be counted as part of the original battle, or it should be counted as a separate battle.
 As the Persians retired south, Astyages readily abandoned the city, which is based partly on the scant sources from Nicolaus, therefore not becoming a complete victory for Astyages, as he is not known to put a garrison there after he and his forces went south after the Persians.
-It was however a psychological blow to the Medes as they thought the Persians were lucky in the first battle, but again the Persians won, this time tactically.
-Both armies later went back to their camps and organized their armies while deciding where to meet for the next fight.
-Then as the year passed, both forces agreed to meet at the Persian capital which Astyages wished to capture.
+It was, however, a psychological blow to the Medes as they thought the Persians were lucky in the first battle, but again the Persians won, this time tactically.
+Both armies later returned to their camps and organized their armies while deciding where to meet for the next fight.
+Then, as the year passed, both forces agreed to meet at the Persian capital, which Astyages wished to capture.